I thought everyone knew what’s going on with Amazon and third-party sellers, until I recently shared a post from Vox on my social media.

 Take care to buy only from ‘real’ distributors.
 Help keep the system going strong.

-One other thing to be aware of is that publishing houses make more on the sale of books when purchasers buy directly from them.
+One other thing to be aware of is that publishing houses make more on book sales when purchasers buy directly from them.

 This also helps keep them going strong.